 Drawing one ellipse, let alone multiple ellipses, is a lot of work if you’re doing so by hand, but Web Sketchpad makes it super easy to create an ellipse that adjusts dynamically as you drag point R. The video at the end of this post explains how you can do so by using page 2 of the Web Sketchpad model.

-You can read much more about this approach to solving optimization problems like the Burning Tent in this extended excerpt from the Connected Geometry curriculum.
+You can read much more about this approach to solving optimization problems like the Burning Tent in Connected Geometry’s optimization chapter.
 In my next post, I’ll apply the ellipse approach to solving the Cowgirl problem—a fun extension of the burning tent.